How would you define the word “counsel”?

 Now I don’t know about you but this is challenging!

-In Creative Impact, we went through the 10 commandments, and specifically we talked about the Sabbath (Deuteronomy 5:12-15).
-We see this commandment lived out through the story of Jesus healing in the temple of the Sabbath (Mark 3:1-5).
-But in order to understand the story, we need to back up in the surrounding story to see where we came from.
+I recently taught through through the 10 commandments, and the Sabbath commandment really stood out to me this time around (Deuteronomy 5:12-15).
+We see how Christ handles lives out this commandment when he heals in the temple of the Sabbath (Mark 3:1-5).
+But in order to understand that story, we should back up in the surrounding story to see where we came from.
 If we look as far back as Adam and Eve in the Garden before the fall, we see them walking with God, and then how sin makes them fearful of continuing in this (Genesis 3:8).

 Fast forward and God gives the people of Israel a means to reconcile their relationship with him and calls them to follow many rules but the 10 Commandments in particular.